SS Admiral Nakhimov: Sinking

-Admiral Nakhimov sank in only seven minutes.
-Rescue ships began arriving just 10 minutes after the ship went down.
-Pyotr Vasev was not badly damaged, and assisted in the rescue effort.
+A mere seven minutes after the collision, Admiral Nakhimov rolled onto her beam ends and sank stern-first.
+Rescue ships began arriving 10 minutes later.
+Pyotr Vasyov was not badly damaged, and assisted in the rescue effort.
 Sixty-four rescue ships and 20 helicopters rushed to the scene, and 836 people were pulled from the water.
 Some people were so slick with fuel oil that they could not keep hold of the hands of their rescuers.
 Sailors had to jump into the water to save people.

 Admiral Nakhimov lacked proper ventilation, which was the reason all 90 windows in the cabins were open during the accident.
 The several bulkheads that would have prevented the ship from sinking were removed during the conversion.
 The Admiral Nakhimov after that was able to float with only one compartment flooded, while most other ships could float with at least two filled with water.
 The wreck of Admiral Nakhimov lies on its starboard side in 150 ft of water in Tsemes Bay off Novorossiysk.

-Pyotr Vasev was renamed and operated under other flags until 2012.
+Pyotr Vasyov was renamed and operated under other flags until 2012.

 Victims

 Passengers and crew had little time to escape, and 423 of the 1,234 on board perished.
 Sixty-four of those killed were crew members and 359 were passengers.
-The event was not reported in the news for forty eight hours.
+The event was not reported in the news for forty-eight hours.
 The survivors were only allowed to send telegrams saying "Alive and well in Novorossiysk."